semaphoreci/docs/docs/programming-languages/go.md

 Go projects use multiple approaches to dependency management.
 If you are using `dep` then the strategy is similar to other projects.

-After downloading `dep`, you should use the `cache` utility to store and restore the directory you put your source code files, which for the purposes of this document will be named `vendor`.
+After downloading `dep`, you should use the `cache` utility to store and restore the directory you put your source code files in, which will be named `vendor` for the purposes of this guide.

 You can download and install `dep` as follows: